-The School of Spanish and Latin American studies offers courses in the language, literature and history of Spain and Latin America.
+The School of Spanish and Latin American Studies offers subjects in the language, literature and history of Spain and Latin America.
 These are divided into two main sequences: one for Spanish speakers, and the other for non-Spanish speakers.

-Spanish Speakers: Wherever possible, classes for these students are given in Spanish.
+Spanish Speakers: Most classes for these students are given in Spanish.
 In the first year the emphasis falls on literature although some history is also studied.
-In the second year, courses on history continue while students may choose between courses in linguistics or literature.
-During the first two years, advanced language instruction is given to those students who, although fluent speakers of Spanish, experience difficulties in writing.
-In their third year, students may opt to specialize in one or two of literature, history and linguistics.
+In the second year, literary studies continue but students may choose between subjects in linguistics or history.
+During the first two years, informal advanced language instruction is given to those students who, although fluent speakers of Spanish, experience difficulties in writing it.
+In their third year, students may opt to specialize in literature, history or linguistics or they may study a combination of history and linguistics, history and literature, or literature and linguistics.